 Should you consult a mortgage broker?

 Working with a mortgage broker can sometimes give you access to better interest rates than those publicly advertised.
-A mortgage broker works closely with multiple lenders, so knows what mortgage deals are available and which would be suitable for your situation.
+A broker works closely with multiple lenders, so knows what mortgage deals are available and which would be suitable for your situation.

-A mortgage broker also knows about the break processes associated with changing lenders.
+An advisor also knows about the break processes associated with changing lenders.
 It’s useful to have someone who can explain confusing terms and answer your questions.
 After all, refinancing your mortgage is an important event that could potentially save you thousands.

 Not all mortgage brokers are the same.
 They will have their own styles and approaches, have knowledge for different locations and deal with their own preferred lenders.
 It’s important to understand just which lenders the mortgage broker works with.
 You wouldn’t want this number to be too small, as it may limit what deals will be available to you.
 And you may want to check what costs are involved.
 Typically, mortgage brokers are paid by the lender when you take out a mortgage through them.
-But who pays for their time and effort if you decide not to get the loan they recommend?
+But who pays for their time and effort if you decide not to get the new loan they recommend?
 Always read the fine print and ask questions.

 How do you find a good mortgage broker?